Mahua has re-entered modern conversations after decades of being misunderstood.

 Portion: Why Quantity Was Never Arbitrary

-Traditional diets did not measure grams, but portion control was still deeply embedded.
+Traditional diets didn’t count grams, but portion control was deeply embedded.

 Portion was regulated by: